ekmackie1/Translating-Machine-Code-To-ARM-Instructions/README.md

 # Opcode And Instructions
 In order to get started, you'll need to understand opcodes and instructions.
 You can begin by choosing any set of instructions you want to use and assigning a number to them to them.
 While ARM has a massive library of different instructions to choose from, for the sake of simplicity we'll only be using 8 different 3-bit instructions and give them corresponding binary values.
 Below I have chosen 8 basic instructions and assigned a binary number (opcode) to each one.
 Each instruction will come with 3 other values and an optional comment.
-Instructions will generally be in the format:
+Instructions will generally be in the format:\n
 '''INSTR 1 4 7 comment